Engineering diamond interfaces free of dark spins: Results

 A schematic of the diamond-\ch{TiO2} heterostructures investigated in this study is given in Fig.~\ref{fig:MatCharFig}(a).
-The \ch{TiO2} coatings were grown via atomic layer deposition (ALD) in a Savannah G2 chamber, employing alternating cycles of deionized \ch{H_2O} and Tetrakis(dimethylamino)titanium (TDMAT) at a chamber temperature of 100$^{\circ}$C. The thickness of \ch{TiO_2} on the diamond surface was determined by ex situ variable angle spectroscopic ellipsometry on a J.A.
+The \ch{TiO2} coatings were grown using ALD in a Savannah G2 chamber, employing alternating cycles of deionized \ch{H_2O} and tetrakis(dimethylamino)titanium (TDMAT) at a chamber temperature of 100$^{\circ}$C. The thickness of \ch{TiO_2} on the diamond surface was determined by \textit{ex situ} variable angle spectroscopic ellipsometry on a J.A.
 Woollam M2000 spectrometer.
-Using a Cauchy model for the diamond and \ch{TiO_2}-overlayer, we extracted the \ch{TiO_2}-thickness shown in Fig.~\ref{fig:MatCharFig}(b).
+Using a Cauchy model for the diamond and \ch{TiO_2} overlayer, we extracted the \ch{TiO_2} thicknesses shown in Fig.~\ref{fig:MatCharFig}(b).
 Interestingly, for a small number of cycles (i.e., less than 50), the \ch{TiO_2} growth is delayed and we only see a linear growth for 75 or more cycles.
-This growth is in stark contrast to non-inhibited ALD growth on a native oxide silicon substrate.
+This growth is in stark contrast to non-inhibited ALD growth on a native oxide silicon substrate as shown by the linear growth on silicon witness chips placed in the growth chamber along with our diamond substrates.
 The observed inhibited growth can be explained by an island growth model, where the precursor reacts with functional groups on the surface in the first few ALD cycles, forming sparse ALD nucleation sites.
-This island growth model is consistent with the sparse density of hydroxyl groups present in our nominally oxygen-terminated diamond substrates ~\cite{PhysRevX.9.031052, Jones.Carbon}.
 During the initial phase, the islands grow uniformly in all available directions with each subsequent cycle until the film coalesces to form a continuous conformal coating (Fig.~\ref{fig:MatCharFig}(c)).
 Following the merging of these islands, the film thickness increases linearly with the number of ALD cycles.
 An analytical model developed by Nilsen et al. is used to fit the inhibited growth of our \ch{TiO_2} films ~\cite{Parsons, Nilsen} resulting in an estimated nucleation density of 30,000 $\pm$ 10,000 sites per $\mathrm{\mu m^2}$ (see Appendix \ref{INM}).
 This corresponds to an approximate island radius of 3 $\pm$ 1~nm required to achieve coalescence.
-Note, previous studies have suggested that water treatment of diamond surfaces under ALD conditions can alter nucleation rates and densities~\cite{Jones.Carbon, Nilsen, Choy}.
+Previous studies have suggested that water treatment of diamond surfaces under ALD conditions can alter nucleation rates and densities~\cite{Jones.Carbon, Nilsen, Choy}.
+We find that our \ch{TiO2} films demonstrate robust stability when immersed in solvent for multiple weeks and can be readily functionalized using the protocol from Ref. \cite{PNAS.119.8}, highlighting their applicability for quantum biosensing experiments (results summarized in Appendix \ref{TiO2Stability}).